 - Online groups are amazing…until they’re not.
 Like any online interaction, tone and intent can be hard to convey.
 Tread carefully.
 Oh, and prepare for some woo.
 Not nearly like the horse or goat industry, but there’s just enough out there to have me shaking my head.
 When in doubt or if you need an answer ASAP, call your vet.
 Seriously.

 - Buy sheep that are already being managed under a similar management system to your own.
-As Steve Ernewein says, sheep are excellent at self-culling.
+Sheep are excellent at self-culling.
 Save yourself the loss, and don’t try and put barn sheep on pasture and expect them to thrive.

 - Keep good notes (more on this in an upcoming article).
 They have ear tags for a reason (beyond the rules, again, watch for an upcoming article).
 Whether you use a fancy-dancy electronic reader or not doesn’t matter — any tag means you can track an animal.
 From when she last had a lamb, to how many, to whether or not you marketed that lamb, to who she was bred to and so on and so forth, this is good info.
 Breeding groups, lambing percentage, age, death loss, performance, profitability…you can’t keep a handle on any of it without concrete numbers.
 Perception will always skew the numbers to the good.